The Essential Histogram: Computing the essential histogram

 \subsection{Computationally feasible relaxation}

-In the second step of our construction we would like to find a histogram in $C_n(\alpha)$ in \eqref{eq:Cn} with the least number of bins.
+{ For a given partition of the real line into intervals $I_0,I_1, \ldots, I_K $, we define the {histogram of $F$} as the density $h(x)= \sum_{i=0}^K F(I_i) \ind_{I_i}(x) /\abs{I_i}$, where $\abs{I_i}$ is the Lebesgue measure of $I_i$.
+The histogram $h$ can be recovered from its distribution function $H$ as the left-hand derivative of $H$.} In the second step of our construction we will find a histogram in $C_n(\alpha)$ in \eqref{eq:Cn} with the least number of bins.
 This computation requires the solution of a nonconvex combinatorial optimization problem and is practically infeasible for most real world applications.
-However, it is possible to compute the exact solution of a slight relaxation (still nonconvex) of the original optimization problem in almost linear run time, see Sections~\ref{subAlg} and~\ref{sp:cmp}.
+However, it is possible to compute the exact solution of a slight relaxation (still nonconvex) of the original optimization problem in almost linear run time, see \S\ref{subAlg} and \S\ref{sp:cmp}.
 This optimization problem~is

-where $\tilde{C}_n(\alp)$ is the superset of the histogram cdfs in $C_n(\alp)$ that results if one evaluates the likelihood ratio tests only on those intervals where the candidate density is constant:
+Here $\tilde{C}_n(\alp)$ is the superset of the histogram distribution functions in $C_n(\alp)$ that results if one evaluates the likelihood ratio tests only on those intervals where the candidate density is constant: